Hemet, California

-Hemet is a city in the San Jacinto Valley in Riverside County, California.
+Hemet is a city in the San Jacinto Valley in Riverside County, California, United States.
 It covers a total area of 29.3 sqmi, about half of the valley, which it shares with the neighboring city of San Jacinto.
 The population was 89,833 at the 2020 census.
+It borders San Jacinto to the north, East Hemet to the east, Polly Butte and Diamond Valley Lake to the south, and Green Acres and Juniper Springs to the west.